 For almost 20 years, Mr. McGown served as the column editor for “Tax Thoughts” in The Advocate, a monthly publication of the Idaho State Bar Association.
 He is the author of numerous articles published in TAXES – The Tax Magazine, Taxation for Lawyers, The State and Local Tax Lawyer, The Journal of Taxation, The Journal of State Taxation, and the Idaho Law Review.

-He was the Idaho correspondent for State Tax Notes, a national publication by Tax Analysts, 1993-2009.
+He was the Idaho correspondent for State Tax Notes, a national publication by Tax Analysts, 1993-2009 and 2017-2018.
 He served as editor of Idaho Tax Alert for over five years.

 Idaho Author, The State and Local Tax Lawyer, 1996-2005.